duydeja-vu/SHELL-SCRIPTS-DOCUMENTATION/README.md

 # **SHELL SCRIPTS DOCUMENTATION**

-_Writers: Nguyen Duc Duy and Nguyen Dang Huy, Linux Embedded Trainee at DASAN ZHONE SOLUTIONS_
+_Writer: Nguyen Duc Duy - Linux Embedded Trainee at DASAN ZHONE SOLUTIONS_

 This document is about some advanced knowledge in Shell Script (Bash), including:
 1. Redirection